African American Herbalism: A Blog Series

 Spiritual Traditions in the Diaspora

 Traditions in a place as big and complex as Africa of course abound with diversity.
 All over the continent, the role of ancestors carries importance.
 Yet, the cultures of the area now called Nigeria and neighboring Togo and Benin, for example, have had an outsized impact on the herbal and spiritual practices throughout the African diaspora from Brazil to North America.
 (In this case, diaspora refers to the involuntary mass dispersion and scattering of African peoples).
 The spiritual path of Ifá, originating from the Yoruba people, has had a major influence in particular.
-A pantheon of gods and goddesses known as Orishas with different areas of influence and personalities are honored through these traditions.
+A pantheon of deities known as Orishas with different areas of influence and personalities are honored through these traditions.
 Osanyin is one spirit associated with herbalism.
 From Ifá, numerous traditions have sprouted in the Americas, including Candomble, Lucumi, Santeria, and others.
 These traditions are not to be confused with Vodun, or Voodoo, which comes largely from the Fon and Ewe cultures around Benin and Togo.
 Voodoo itself is different from Hoodoo, which is a less religious tradition and more syncretic from the southeastern United States.

 Plant Material from Africa